After New Jersey's Supreme Court victory last year, any state that wishes can legalize sports betting.

 A bill was introduced to allow the Oklahoma governor to expand the tribal-state compact and include "sports pools."
 The expansion would have consisted of "wagering on the outcome of one or more competitive games in which athletes participate, or on one or more performances of such athletes in such games where all bets are placed in a common pool or pot from which all player winnings, prizes and direct costs are paid."
 The Oklahoma's legislative session ended with no action being taken on its bill.

 Introduced in 2017, House Bill No. 3102 would have amended South Carolina's Constitution to allow "sports betting on professional sports."
 Any betting would have been "strictly" regulated and limited to "specified" areas.
 According to a court document from the now-resolved New York daily fantasy litigation involving DraftKings and FanDuel, South Carolina's current definition of gambling "includes betting money on the outcome of any 'game,' regardless of the skill involved in the game."
-The bill was not enacted prior to the close of the legislative session.
+The bill was not enacted prior to the close of the legislative session, but a new bill was introduced at the start of 2019.

 In July 2017, Assembly member Adam Gray introduced a constitutional amendment that would allow the state "to permit sports wagering only if a change in federal law occurs."
 The proposed amendment specifically referred to PASPA.
 "All other gaming activities in California are subject to regulations that ensure the safety of consumers," Gray said in a press release.
 "Sports wagering should be treated no differently."
 Within hours of the Supreme Court ruling, Gray reiterated his desire to further a pro-sports betting constitutional amendment.
 California also has a pending voter referendum that could legalize sports betting.